dobots/camera_image_exporter/README.md

 ./youtube_stream.sh
 ```
 ### 1.5.2 Saving your videos
-Repeat all steps from Section **1.0 to 1.4**, and instead of the starting the stream.
-You will instead save the video.
+Repeat all steps from Section **1.0 to 1.4**.
+And continue in this step to save a video.
 The save video shell script allows you to choose the length of the video by using the flag -t followed by the amount of seconds you want to record.
 **Example:**